NTUEE-ESLab/2021-Spring-Mintendo_Swich/README.md

 Mario Kart based on open source code and implement gamepad using STM32
 ## Motivation
-Mario Kart game is so much fun, but is it possible to take a step further?
+Mario Kart game is interesting for most age groups, but is it possible to take a step further?
 In this project, we use STM32 as game controller, and we expect to have a better gaming experience than using keyboard.
 The game we play is an open source project, [Süper Mario Kart](https://github.com/vmbatlle/super-mario-kart).
-## Workflow
 ## Implementation
 ### STM32
 - Three buttons